Suspect in hit-and-run that killed pregnant woman arrested

-West Palm Beach police say the suspect in a hit and run that killed a pregnant woman and left her 3-year-old daughter fighting for her life has been arrested.
+The suspect in a hit and run that killed a pregnant woman and left her 3-year-old daughter fighting for her life has been arrested in Martin County, West Palm Beach police said Friday.

+According to police, Priscila Nicolas Antonio, 39, was captured around 8:45 p.m.
+Thursday at a home in the 14000 block of SW Cherokee Drive in Indiantown.

+Nicolas Antonio is facing charges of leaving the scene of a crash involving death, leaving the scene of a crash involving serious bodily injury, driving without a license or while driver's license was canceled, suspended, or revoked causing serious bodily injury or death, and leaving the scene of a crash involving damage.

+In court on Friday, a judge set Nicolas Antonio's bond at $175,000.
+She's currently being represented by a public defender.

-Investigators identified a person of interest in the case as Priscila Nicolas Antonio, 39.
+Earlier this week, investigators identified Nicolas Antonio as a person of interest in the case.

-According to police, Nicolas Antonio is the registered owner of the vehicle involved in Tuesday's crash and may have been the driver.
+According to police, Nicolas Antonio is the registered owner of the vehicle involved in Tuesday's crash and was the driver.

 "I am at a loss for words.
-This is one of those cases that's kind of hit me a little bit," said Daniel Dillard, the lead traffic homicide investigator in the case.
+This is one of those cases that's kind of hit me a little bit," Daniel Dillard, the lead traffic homicide investigator in the case, told WPTV.
 "These children did not deserve this."

 WATCH NEWS CONFERENCE:

-Police said a Honda Odyssey, driven by a Hispanic woman, backed over Catarina Reymundo Marcos, 34, and her toddler, Jessica Guzman, 3, around 3 p.m.
+Police said a Honda Odyssey, driven by Nicolas Antonio, backed over Catarina Reymundo Marcos, 34, and her toddler, Jessica Guzman, 3, around 3 p.m.
 Tuesday in the 3800 block of Pinewood Avenue.

 The driver then sped away recklessly to get away from the scene, according to police.

-"At this time, we do not have sufficient evidence to suggest it was intentional, but it is not an angle that we're going to disregard at this moment," Dillard said.

-Police said the driver was either picking up or dropping off Marcos, and investigators believe the driver and Marcos knew each other.
+Police said Nicolas Antonio was either picking up or dropping off Marcos, and investigators believe the women knew each other.

-Both victims were taken to St. Mary's Medical Center, where Marcos was pronounced dead.

-The vehicle was located about three hours later in the 3300 block of Pinewood Avenue, but as of Wednesday, the driver is still on the run.
+The vehicle was located about three hours later in the 3300 block of Pinewood Avenue.

 Dillard said the license plate on the vehicle had been removed, but a search of the vehicle identification number identified the registered owner of the car as Nicolas Antonio.
 Records show she was never issued a driver's license.